 The redshirt senior electrified Madison Square Garden, making winning play after winning play to boost his often unheralded Wildcats through the Sweet Sixteen, 98-93.
 So many, that he achieved elite history by breaking the single-game NCAA Tournament record for most assists with 19, per ESPN Stats & Info.

-He also joined Ja Morant and three others to become the fifth player to ever record 15 points and 15 assists in a Tourney game since 1984.
+He also joins Ja Morant and three others in becoming the fifth player to record 15 points and 15 assists in a Tourney game since 1984.
 Nowell gave fans a shot of adrenaline they did not know they needed.
-He shined in crunch time, throwing a perfect no-look alley-oop to teammate Keyontae Johnson- who has his own incredible story– to give Kansas State a 94-92 lead with under a minute left in overtime.
+He shined in crunch time, throwing a perfect no-look alley-oop to teammate Keyontae Johnson– who has his own incredible story— to give Kansas State a 94-92 lead with under a minute left in overtime.

 Arguably the play of the Tournament, the dime tied Nowell with UNLV's Mark Wade (1987) for assist No. 18.
 Perhaps even more incredible, however, was that the pass came while the 23-year-old was talking to first-year head coach Jerome Tang.
 It was as befuddling as it was amazing.

 Nowell's work was far from done, though.
 He broke the record with an inbound pass to Ismael Massoud for a corner jumper to put his team up three.
-He put a bow on the game and one of the greatest performances in college basketball history with a steal and breakaway layup as the final buzzer sounded.
-He finished with 20 points, 19 assists and five steals.
-A stat sheet befitting of the Mecca of Basketball.
+He tied a bow on the game and his legendary performance with a steal and breakaway layup as the final buzzer sounded.
+Nowell finished with 20 points, 19 assists and five steals.
+It is a stat sheet befitting of the Mecca of Basketball.